Stateless Legal Clinic

 What is the Stateless Legal Clinic?

-In this Clinic, students will support lawyers working with stateless clients to provide direct assistance to stateless children and adults, in a range of matters including applications for Australian citizenship (through the Stateless Children Program stream), and visa cancellations (through the Stateless Adults Program stream).
+In this Clinic, students work with community legal sector organisations to provide direct assistance to stateless children and adults, in a range of matters including applications for Australian citizenship (through the Stateless Children Program stream), and visa cancellations (through the Stateless Adults Program stream).
 Complementary seminars will include theoretical and practical components relevant to clinic work and statelessness law; offering students a solid theoretical understanding of statelessness at the global and national level, as well as practical skills-based training focused on working directly with stateless clients.
 This subject will also focus on careers in statelessness law and international law, with a range of guest speakers joining the students to share their career journeys.

 The Clinic’s work is made possible thanks to the generous support of the Cameron Foundation.